Noriyasu Hirata

 Noriyasu Hirata (平田 典靖, Hirata Noriyasu) is a Japanese badminton player from Tonami Transportation badminton team.
 In 2013, he and his men's doubles partner Hirokatsu Hashimoto, received the Badminton Nippon League's Valuable Player Award.
 He competed at the 2010 and 2014 Asian Games.

+Career

+In 2011, Hirata and his men's doubles partner Hirokatsu Hashimoto won the India Open, making history as the first Japanese male players to capture a BWF Super Series title.

 Hirata appointed as mixed doubles coach of the Japan national team for 2025.